eastcoastninja/web-dev-notes/sidequests/cs50/wk1-lecture2-notes.md

 If ```#include``` is similar to copy/paste, then ```#define``` is analogous to find/replace

 At the time your program is compiled, ```#define``` goes through your code and replaces ```PI``` with ```3.14159265``` This make creating changes alot simplier since the code is defined at the top and only one change needs to be made.
-Also there is less of a chance for error when a defined constant is in place for a variable you want to change for specific reasons. ```#defile DECKSIZE 52```
+Also there is less of a chance for error when a defined constant is in place for a variable you want to change for specific reasons. ```#define DECKSIZE 52```